Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-definition-cache/README.md

 ## Overview

-Checks the table definition cache size in MySQL/MariaDB.
-A cache that is too small to hold definitions for all tables causes repeated disk reads.
-Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):mysql_stats(), v1.9.8.
+Checks the table definition cache size in MySQL/MariaDB against the current total number of tables in `information_schema.tables`.
+When `table_definition_cache` is smaller than the table count, definitions get evicted and re-read on each access, which costs `.frm` parses on disk-heavy workloads.
+Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner v2.8.41.

 **Important Notes:**

 * Requires MySQL/MariaDB v5.1+
 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
+* On MySQL 5.6+ / MariaDB 10.0+ `table_definition_cache = -1` enables autosizing; the plugin reports that as state OK with an info message
 * User account requires access to `INFORMATION_SCHEMA` (user with no privileges is sufficient) and SELECT privileges on all schemas and tables to provide accurate results
 * [For most INFORMATION_SCHEMA tables, each MySQL user has the right to access them, but can see only the rows in the tables that correspond to objects for which the user has the proper access privileges.](https://dev.mysql.com/doc/refman/5.7/en/information-schema-introduction.html#information-schema-privileges) [So you can't grant permission to INFORMATION_SCHEMA directly, you have to grant SELECT permission to the tables on your own schemas, and as you do, those tables will start showing up in INFORMATION_SCHEMA queries.](https://stackoverflow.com/questions/60499772/cannot-grant-mysql-user-access-to-information-schema-database)